zobront/billy-the-bull/walkthrough.md

 This might make you think you can just pass uint256(address) as the solution.
 But if we use this value, there is no way to know the preimage.

 Fortunately, since we're decoding the solution as address(uint160(_solution)), we can pass a full 32 byte word as the solution.
-And if we understand how addresses are created on the EVM, we can know the preimage for this value.
+And if we understand how addresses are created on the EVM, we can find the preimage for this value.

 Addresses can be selected on the EVM in one of two ways:

-1) CREATE: Hash X, where X is the address of the creator and the nonce of the creator.
+1) CREATE: keccak256(x), where x is address of the creator + nonce of the creator.
 Shorten to 20 bytes.

-2) CREATE2: Hash X, where X is the address of the creator, the salt, and the init code.
+2) CREATE2: keccak256(x), where x is 0xff + address of the creator + salt + init code.
 Shorten to 20 bytes.

-In either case, we can use X as the magic flag, and pass the full 32 byte word as our solution.
+In either case, we can use x as the magic flag, and pass the full 32 byte word as our solution.

 In my solution, I used CREATE2...